What is a scientist?

 Science and Society

 Biology literally means "the study of life."
 It is also a science that is consistently used in our everyday lives.
-Biology is a very broad field, covering the intricate workings of chemical processes inside our cells, to the more broad concepts of ecosystems and global climate change.
+Biology is a very broad field, covering topics from the intricate workings of chemical processes inside our cells, to the more broad concepts of ecosystems and global climate change.
 Biologists study minute details of the human brain, the make up of our genes, and even the functioning of our reproductive system.
 For example, biologists recently finished decoding the human genome, the sequence of deoxyribonucleic acid (DNA) bases that may determine much of our abilities and predispositions for certain illnesses and can also play a major role in many court cases.
 For example, criminals have been caught, victims identified, and wrongly imprisoned people have been freed based on DNA evidence.

 Biology and You

 So why should you study biology?
 Because you are surrounded by it every day!
 It is about what happens in your brain as you read the words on this page, and about how hippopotamuses know to come up to the surface to breathe even while sleeping.
 Biology covers topics from the reason why a person with hook worms doesn't sneeze as much, to why Velcro works.
 From understanding the benefits of the vitamin-enriched milk or juice that you have at breakfast, to discerning commercials that promise a fuller head of hair, to snack foods that announce they are the "healthier option for you," you cannot be fully informed about such claims unless you understand the science behind them, or can think like a scientist to analyze them.
 For example, you would need to know the types of fats you need to get from your food to know why eating salmon, or other foods such as flax seeds and kiwi fruit may be good for your health.